 The Dawood Foundation undertook well-thought relief efforts after undertaking necessary visits and surveys.
 Substantial funds were allocated for relief activities, but considering the vastness of destruction, the amount was multiplied to cater more victims.
 The Foundation provided food, medicines, tents, and above all moral support to the victims.
 After carefully assessing the circumstances of the affectees, it was decided that 30% of relief would be spent on relief work, while 70% would be invested in rehabilitation.

 Salma* was preparing for her due date when the deadly earthquake struck.
 Seven districts of Balochistan, the largest of the four provinces of Pakistan, experienced a major earthquake of 6.4 magnitude on October 29, 2008, followed by another shallower quake.
 More than 215 people died, 200 plus were injured, leaving approximately 120,000 homeless.
+We knew the fast approaching winters would make it difficult for the homeless to survive under open skies.
+Therefore, we immediately dispatched 13000 quilts, 13000 khes, and 13000 blankets for the sufferers via Sibi, as transit from Punjab was difficult due to weather.

 Meanwhile, Salma, a ruralite in Pishin had survived the calamity but was in immense pain.
 Her family had brought her out of the crumbling house, but had gotten extremely worried when they couldn’t find any vehicle to transport her to the hospital.

 One of our female team members came to know about Salma’s health through other relief workers.
 She went where Salma was resting and offered to take the mother-to-be to the hospital in her personal car.
 They reached the clinic just in time and Salma was able to deliver her baby safely under the supervision of trained medical staff.
+Also, we noticed that the children were extremely distressed – they either crouched in corners, feeling scared and lonely, or babbled loudly to attract attention.
+Therefore, we tried to help them overcome the shock, by distributing more than 1200 toys and games, which brought bright smiles on their youthful faces.Young girls of Dawood Public School, who deeply felt for their brothers and sisters in Balochistan, had donated these toys.*Name has been changed to protect the identity of the individual.

 Things had changed for the worse for the natives of Districts Kohistan, Mansehra and Muzaffarabad -Azad Kashmir when a devastating earthquake of 8.2 magnitude was centered around Balakot and Garhi Habibullah.
 It badly affected Alai Valley in Kohistan, Balakot in Mansehra, Muzaffarabad, and Bagh in Azad Kashmir with almost 70% casualties.
+Shattered houses, the stench of death, and the screams of the wounded had engulfed areas that were once known for their scenic beauty and were the heart of tourism.

 The Dawood Foundation (TDF) dispatched thousands of tents, blankets, medicines, rice, flour, milk powder, water, cooking oil, warm fabrics, and coffin cloth to the affected areas.
 The relief contribution increased further considerably on the receipt of more requests from Army Relief Centers established for the purpose.
 Foundation’s members knew that affectees needed more than mere physical assistance.
 They needed post-disaster counseling and rehabilitation too.